CAT Improve your Logical ReasoningRahul Singh

 |Quantitative Ability (QA)||34 questions||60 minutes|

 The questions can be MCQs or subjective.
 Many aspirants consider Logical Reasoning as the toughest part of the CAT examination.
 Usually, you will find the questions in the form of a paragraph, followed by 2/3 questions.
-You have to read the information thoroughly and apply your logic for answering these questions.
+You have to read the information thoroughly and apply your logic to answer these questions.

 CAT Logical Reasoning Syllabus includes the following topics: